regiregi22/RaspiNail/raspibolt_71_zap.md

   ```

 ### Connect Zap Desktop with a Connection String
-We will connect Zap to the RaspiBolt using a connection string that includes the connection and authentication information.
+We will connect Zap to the RaspiNail using a connection string that includes the connection and authentication information.
 This   option is available starting with Zap 0.4.0 beta.

 #### On the Pi: